 The so-called Dissius Auction (1696 sale of 124 painings by the art merchant Gerard Hoet II)

 In 1680, Jacobus Dissius married Pieter van Ruijven's daughter, Magdalena.
-Dissius was registered in the Guild of Saint Luke as a bookbinder and ran a bookshop on 32 Markt Square in Delft called Het Gulden ABC (The Golden ABC).
+Dissius was registered in the Guild of Saint Luke as a bookbinder. hE ran a bookshop on 32 Markt Square in Delft called Het Gulden ABC (The Golden ABC).
 The shop (above middle),which still stands today, was given to him by his father.
 (Image courtesy of Pieter Haringsma)

 In Amsterdam, on May 16, 1696, the art merchant Gerard Hoet II1 held a sale of 124 paintings, of which 21 were by Johannes Vermeer.

 Some weeks before the sale, on April 1696, an advertisement appeared for the auction in which are mentioned "excellent artful Paintings, among them 21 pieces extraordinarily vigorously and delightfully painted by the late J. van der Meer, representing several compositions, being the best he ever made, besides some others of these eminent Masters..."

 To art historians, the Amsterdam auction's chief importance lies in the catalogue descriptions of the 21 paintings which comprises one of the few solid historical foundations scholars have for determining what are genuine Vermeer paintings and what are not.
 Some of the auction descriptions are too vague to be of much use.
 But about 15 or 16 of those 21 listed have been identified today with reasonable certainty.